ForetagInc/tanstack-db-surrealdb/README.md

 # TanstackDB SurrealDB Collections

-Integrate TanstackDB with SurrealDB and benefit from:
+Add Offline / Local First Caching & Syncing to your SurrealDB app with TanstackDB and Loro (CRDTs).

 - Local / Offline first applications with SurrealDB with CRDTs
-- Works with Web, Desktop or Native (WASM based)
+- Works with Web, PWA / Desktop or Native (WASM based)
 - Support for React, Svelte, Vue and any Framework!